Grand Rex: Since the 1980s

-In 2009, the facade was equipped with digital signs, whose light showcases its Art deco column.
+In 2009, the façade was equipped with digital signs, whose light showcases its Art Deco column.

 In 2017, the great hall was renovated.

+In 2020, from February 22 to March 8, the singer Madonna played her last eight shows of her Madame X Tour.

 While its contemporary attendance levels are usually close to a million spectators, the COVID-19 pandemic forced the Grand Rex to close in August 2020, after attempting at the end of the first lockdown in June, to screen retrospectives and thematic marathons.
 Starting from December of the same year, the cinema is being fully renovated.

 The Grand Rex now has a capacity ranging from 2,700 to 2,800 spectators in its great hall.

-It is renowned for hosting premieres with the films’ crews as well as special events, called “Marathons”, which gathers the fans of a franchise (Star Wars, Marvel Cinematic Universe, the adaptations of Tolkien’s work or else The Hunger Games for example).
+It is renowned for hosting premieres with the films’ crews as well as special events, called “Marathons”, which gather the fans of a franchise (i.e. Star Wars, the Marvel Cinematic Universe, various adaptations of Tolkien’s work, The Hunger Games).

+In 2023, the film Oppenheimer premiered at the Grand Rex.